davin-muir/StaticAttic/README.md

 ```Windows
 aws configure
 ```
-You'll be prompted to enter some information regarding your AWS account & prefferences, including your access key, default output format, etc.
+You'll be prompted for some information regarding your AWS account & prefferences (access key, default output format, &c.)

 Then you'll need to deploy a stack on pulumi by running:
 ```Windows
 pulumi up
 ```
-You'll be prompted to select a stack (if any exists) or to create one.
+You'll be prompted to select a stack (if you've deployed any) or to create one.

 #### Generating SSH key/value pairs
 ```Windows